mohamed-seyam/mohamed-seyam/readme.md

 ### Hi there, I'm Mohamed Seyam 👋

-Fresh Graduate of Cairo University | systems and biomedical engineering department.

-## I'm a Senior student !!
+Junior Computer Vision Engineer at medsoft.

 - 🌱 I Studied systems and biomdecial engineering
+- 👯 I am currently working as a computer vision engineer at medsoft.
 - 🔭 my graduation project was in the area of Deep learning and its application in medical field with title "Artificial Intelligence-Powered Toolkit for Automated Identification of Swallowing Kinematics and Impairments in X-Ray Videofluoroscopy"

-- 👯 I'm looking for a job vaccancy as junior Ai engineer

 ### Connect with me: